ian-wright/NYUclass-urban-informatics/HW5_iw453/README.md

 + H_0: cessation_real <= cessation_placebo

 #### Quantify the danger of smoking for pregnant women.
-+ Experimemtal setup: measure IQ of children at ages 1, 2, 3, and 4 years of age.
++ Experimental setup: measure IQ of children at ages 1, 2, 3, and 4 years of age.
-+ NULL:
++ NULL: The average IQ for children at a fixed age (choose 1, 2, 3, 4, or some aggregate measure) whose mothers smoked regularly during pregnancy is the same or greater than that of a group of children whose mothers did not smoke during pregnancy.
-+ H_0:
++ H_0: IQ_smokingmoms >= IQ_nonsmoking moms

+#### A note on group work:
+I receieved some help from Jordan Vani on the data munging aspect of assignment 2.
+I thoroughly reviewed all three assignments (after giving them a try myself) with Jonathan Pichot.